Apple Fitness+ vs. Peloton Buyer's Guide

 Apple Fitness+ and Peloton Digital do share a number of attributes, such as four types of workout and an equipment-lite emphasis:

-- Strength, cycling, treadmill, and yoga workouts
+- Strength, cycling, treadmill, yoga, and meditation workouts

 - Highly-trained, charismatic instructors